mehulagg/gitlab_test/doc/administration/job_artifacts.md

 If you configure GitLab to store artifacts on object storage and want to avoid any disk usage by job logs, you must also enable [beta incremental logging](job_logs.md#new-incremental-logging-architecture) feature.
-Alternatively in a multi-server setup you can set [job logs location](job_logs.md#changing-the-job-logs-local-location) to NFS shared between servers.
-In either case, upon job compeltion jobs will archived and moved to object storage.
+Alternatively in a multi-server setup you can set the [job logs location](job_logs.md#changing-the-job-logs-local-location) to a shared drive between servers.
+In either case, upon job completion jobs will archived and moved to object storage.

 DANGER: **Danger:**
-In a multi-server setup you must enable either incremental logging feature or set shared job logs location, otherwise job logs will disappear or not be saved.
+In a multi-server setup you must either enable the incremental logging feature or use a shared drive for the job logs location.
+Otherwise, job logs will disappear or not be saved during the archive process.

 [Read more about using object storage with GitLab](object_storage.md).